PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 First, `run_deployment` starts a `greeter` flow run.
 This requires a worker or `flow.serve()` running in a separate process.
 That process begins running `greeter` while `sender` continues to execute.
 Calling `run_deployment(..., timeout=0)` ensures that `sender` won't wait for the `greeter` flow run to complete, because it's running a loop and will only exit when sending `EXIT_SIGNAL`.

-Next, we capture the iterator returned by `receive_input` as `receiver`.
+Next, the iterator returned by `receive_input` as `receiver` is captured.
 This flow works by entering a loop, and on each iteration of the loop, the flow asks for terminal input, sends that to the `greeter` flow, and then runs `receiver.next()` to wait until it receives the response from `greeter`.

-Next, we let the terminal user who ran this flow exit by entering the string `q` or `quit`.
-When that happens, we send the `greeter` flow an exit signal so it will shut down too.
+Next, the terminal user who ran this flow is allowed to exit by entering the string `q` or `quit`.
+When that happens, the `greeter` flow is sent an exit signal so it will shut down too.

-Finally, we send the new name to `greeter`.
-We know that `greeter` is going to send back a greeting as a string, so we immediately wait for new string input.
-When we receive the greeting, we print it and continue the loop that gets terminal input.
+Finally, the new name is sent to `greeter`. `greeter` sends back a greeting as a string.
+When you receive the greeting, print it and continue the loop that gets terminal input.

-### Seeing a complete example
+### A complete example

-Finally, let's see a complete example of using `send_input` and `receive_input`.
-Here is what the `greeter` and `sender` flows look like together:
+For a complete example of using `send_input` and `receive_input`, here is what the `greeter` and `sender` flows look like together:

 ```python
 import asyncio